Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

-10 - A script to move from the current directory to the previous 11 - A script to list the content of the cwd, its parent, and the /boot directory in a long format 12 - A script to display the file type of a file called "iamafile" in the /tmp directory
+10 - A script to move from the current directory to the previous 11 - A script to list the content of the cwd, its parent, and the /boot directory in a long format 12 - A script to display the file type of a file called "iamafile" in the /tmp directory 13 - This script creates a symbolic link to /bin/ls inside the current working directory